SarShaheen/Ping-Pong-Game/README.md

 ### Contents

-I used StackOverflow to help code the functionality of the game so it can run smoothly.
+I used StackOverflow to help code the functionality of the paddle controls so it can run smoothly.

 ### Media